So, the journey continues but I have moved this over now to my new website

 I rapidly went off course for a few weeks by moving away from what is important to me, but by going wrong you can get back on course again.
 Experimenting with some slightly unconventional strategies for my personal learning have paid off and I feel back to that place of happy learning.

 I train with my personal minimum effective dose in BJJ (about 3 times a week) and the rest of that time is spent in play (MMA and weight training).
-It means when I come to learn skill, I’m relaxed, switched on and ready to absorb.
+It means when I come to learn a skill, I’m relaxed, switched on and ready to absorb.

 It is my opinion, that learning how you learn is a really vital skill.
 Whilst few people would do well on this specific way I have done this, the principle is the same – experiment!

 Being competent in a skill really helps build confidence and whilst you do have to turn up to learn, I think there are better ways to execute than others but it involves a bit of exploration.
-I have found as an over simplistic key to this; when it doesn’t work, it usually feels really awful and when it does, it is hard and challenging but there is an overriding sense of seeing light at the end of the tunnel. call this choice the “path of least resistance” contrary to conventional sporting wisdom.
+I have found as an over simplistic key to this; when it doesn’t work, it usually feels really awful and when it does, it is hard and challenging but there is an overriding sense of seeing light at the end of the tunnel.
+I call this choice the “path of least resistance” contrary to conventional sporting wisdom.

 Failure to learn is not a consequence of a faulty person, it is merely an unsuitable teaching/learning method and it is remarkable how far 20 hours of purposeful practice can take you.
 Whilst I’m talking about learning a sport, the strategy can be applied to anything.
-Feeling like you can have command over anything(be it a language, sport or chess) at any time of your life is hugely empowering.
+Feeling like you can have command over anything, (be it a language, sport or chess) at any time of your life is hugely empowering.
 Because the barrier is usually emotional rather than intellectual, being able to deconstruct this to come up with an emotional and practical gameplan is half the battle.